grafana/loki/docs/sources/community/governance.md

 - **The Loki project**: The sum of all activities performed under this governance, concerning one or more repositories or the community.

-- **The Loki Operator sub-project**: The sum of all activities performed under this governance, concerning the repository subfolder `operator` or the community.
+- **The Loki SIG (Special Interest Group) Operator**: The sum of all activities performed under this governance, concerning the repository subfolder `operator` or its specific community.

 ## Values